JakNJills/FCC-Mock-Tribute-Page/README.md

-#h1 FreeCodeCamp - Mock Tribute Page
+# FreeCodeCamp - Mock Tribute Page

-This is a solution to the [Responsive Web Development Tribute Page Assignment](https://www.freecodecamp.com). \n
+This is a solution to the [Responsive Web Development Tribute Page Assignment](https://www.freecodecamp.com).

 ## Table of contents